 Estate planning is a powerful tool that can be used to protect your assets and specify how you would like decisions to be made in the event of your incapacitation or death.
 Having an estate plan in place can help limit the burden of taxes and ensure that your assets are passed down according to your wishes.
 For these reasons, estate planning is incredibly valuable.

 Kushner Legal works with Hollywood & West Hollywood residents to create an estate plan according to California laws that ensures the legal and financial rights of our clients remain protected.
 We believe in the importance of responsibly handling assets and property and help our clients tailor their plan to fit their unique needs.
 Estate planning can be intimidating.
 Let us help ease the burden.
-Call Kushner Legal at 310-279-5166 to get started today.
+Fill out a simple contact form or call Kushner Legal at 310-279-5166 to get started today.